 El Remate is getting more popular and so there are some more activities than in 2012.
 Some of the offered activities include zip-lining and kayaking.

-We really enjoyed the more rural life in El Remate.
-That’s why we made Finca Ixobel in Poptun our next stop.
+We really enjoyed the more rural life in El Remate that we made Finca Ixobel in Poptun our next stop.

 Finca Ixobel had everything we were looking for!
 It is located in the middle of nature.
 If you like to swim in a natural pond and enjoy a good hike then this is the place for you!
 You can even go horseback riding here.